granthamtaylor/hydra-flyte/README.md

     hyperparameters: Hyperparameters,
 ):

-    # use the "learning_rate" attribute of the "hyperparameters" dataclass
+    # use only the "learning_rate" attribute of the "hyperparameters" dataclass
     show_lr(hyperparameters.learning_rate)

     # map over the list of "features" in the "schema" dataclass